Starter Company Plus

 Smith & Smith Tree Services by Emily Smith

 Smith & Smith Tree Services Inc., founded by ISA-certified arborist Emily Smith, delivers professional, reliable tree care to homeowners and businesses in Kingston and surrounding areas.
-With five years of industry experience and a Forestry degree from Sir Sandford Fleming College, Emily brings technical expertise, safety-first leadership, and a customer-focused approach to services including tree removal, pruning, hedge trimming, storm cleanup, and arborist reports.
-Emily’s mission is to set a new standard for excellence and employee care in the tree services industry.
+With five years of industry experience and a Forestry degree, Emily brings technical expertise, safety-first leadership, and a customer-focused approach to her team’s services, including tree removal, storm cleanup, and arborist reports.
+Emily’s mission is to set a new standard for excellence and care in the tree services industry.

 Castle Museum Solutions by Benjamin Oakley

-Castle Museum Solutions Inc., located just half an hour north of Kingston, is a family-owned business specializing in the design and fabrication of museum-quality fine art shipping crates.
-The company also offers expert art services including exhibition preparation and installation, pedestal and mount making, and modern art conservation and restoration.
-Founded by Benjamin Oakley—a visual artist, woodworker, and professional exhibition technician who relocated from Toronto to South Frontenac in 2020—CMS brings craftsmanship, care, and curatorial precision to every project.
+Castle Museum Solutions Inc., located just north of Kingston, is a family-owned business specializing in the design and fabrication of museum-quality fine art shipping crates.
+CMC also offers expert services including exhibition preparation and installation, pedestal and mount making, and modern art conservation/restoration.
+Founded by Benjamin Oakley—a visual artist, woodworker, and professional exhibition technician—CMS brings craftsmanship and curatorial precision to every project.

 JRS Audio & Production by Jordan Shew